Endometrial Cancer

 • Diet – Eating a diet high in animal fat may increase risk.

-• Prior Radiation Therapy – Radiation to the pelvic area can damage the DNA of cells.
+• Prior radiation therapy – Radiation to the pelvic area can damage the DNA of cells.
 This can increase risk of this cancer including sarcomas.

 • Tamoxifen – Women who take this drug have a slightly higher risk of this cancer.
 Tamoxifen is also associated with a slight increased risk of developing uterine sarcomas.
 It is used to prevent or treat breast cancer.